 Become a Sponsor

-If you are interested in becoming a sponsor, we have multiple levels for you to contribute at, and we’ll soon be adding our growing list of sponsor logos to this website.
+If you are interested in becoming a sponsor, we offer four levels of partners.
 This event is your chance to show local researchers, scientific organizations, and the community that you support important scientific research.
 The funds will be used for: city permits, insurance, march infrastructure, marketing materials, and audiovisual equipment, and more items as needs arise.
-Please note that your sponsorship of the March for Science San Diego is be tax deductible through our parent organization San Diego for Science, EIN 82-2749652.
+Please note that your sponsorship of the March for Science San Diego is tax deductible through our parent organization San Diego for Science, EIN 82-2749652.

 To become a sponsor, email firstname.lastname@example.org